This is a charming one-bedroom, stone-built end terrace, converted barn in the village of Polyphant near Launceston in Cornwall.

 The beautiful village green and local shop are only a couple of minutes’ walk away, perfect for a morning stroll.

-Polyphant is the perfect base to explore Cornwall and Devon and is ideally situated 30 minutes drive from the north coast and 45 minutes from the south.
+Polyphant is the perfect base to explore Cornwall and Devon and is ideally situated within driving distance from the north and south coast.

 The beautiful chocolate-box seaside towns of Bude and Padstow are definitely worth a visit.